natesales/bird-flowspec-daemon/README.md

 # BIRD2 BGP FlowSpec router PoC

+Proof of concept for using BIRD+linux to act upon BGP flowspec routes.

 ### Setup

 The compose file and accompanying Dockerfile should be all you need to get started with a basic 2 router lab network.
 Running `docker-compose up` in the project directory will bring up 2 containers running BIRD: the controller to send flowspec routes and the router to communicate with the flowspecd process for acting upon the received routes.